The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

 ## Client Rendering
 You may handwrite your HTML, generate it with JS, or use a template system, but the final client output must hit these requirements:

-- [ ] You must update the `title` of the page to "Application Submission"
 - [ ] There is a heading that says "Pet Tracker"
 - [ ] There is a form on the page
   - [ ] There is a text input for the pet name